Updated June 16, 2021

 You read that correctly.
 The PPP has reopened for the third time.
 Since March 2020, our nation’s government emergency response to the coronavirus pandemic has undergone many changes; the PPP is no exception.

 The Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020 became law on March 6, 2020.
 This law funded vaccine research and development to the tune of $8.3 billion.
-The first doses of coronavirus vaccine were made available by mid-December in the United States.
+The first doses of the coronavirus vaccine available by mid-December in the United States.

 Two weeks later, the Families First Coronavirus Response Act was enacted on March 18, 2020.
 The Families First Act provided $104 billion for emergency medical and family leave, nutrition assistance programs, and extended unemployment benefits.
 Emergency paid leave and employer tax credit have been extended through March 31, 2021.